BZM2000/llm-manuscript-rating/README.md

 - Top field journals such as JACS, *Advanced Materials*, *Angewandte Chemie*, *PRX*, *PRL* and *Chem* all sit around 38–47.
 - Good broad‑ and narrow‑field journals (*Chemical Science*, *ACS Central Science*, *Advanced Functional Materials*, *PRB*, *JMCA*, *Macromolecules*) lie in the low 30s.

 The relative ordering broadly agrees with informal expectations (for example JACS scores higher than JACS Au, *Advanced Materials* higher than *Advanced Functional Materials*), but the magnitude of the gap between the Nature‑portfolio journals and field‑top titles appears unrealistically large.
-Nearly every recent *Nature Materials* paper is scored closer to *Nature* than to JACS or *Advanced Materials*, which is unlikely to reflect actual editorial difficulty.
+For example, there is a huge gap between *Nature Materials* or *Nature Chemistry* and to JACS or *Advanced Materials*, which is unlikely to reflect actual editorial difficulty.

 ### De‑identification compresses the Nature gap and aligns Nature Communications with near‑misses